kennysmithed/oels2020/oels_practical_wk8.md

 ### A custom preload list

-As I mentioned in last week's practical, jsPsych pre-loads images and audio for certain trial types, which makes the experiment run more smoothly and ensuring e.g. that images you think participants are seeing have actually been loaded and are displaying.
-In particular, the image in `image-button-response` trials and the audio in `audio-button-response` trials are preloaded automatically, However, jsPsych does not automatically preload the images used as buttons in `audio-button-response` trials, which means our image buttons in picture selection trials will not be pre-loaded.
-Fortunately jsPsych allows you to specify an additional list of images to be preloaded, which we will take advantage of to preload these button images.
+As I mentioned in last week's practical, jsPsych pre-loads images and audio for certain trial types, which makes the experiment run more smoothly and ensures that images you think participants are seeing have actually been loaded and are displaying.
+In particular, the image in `image-button-response` trials and the audio in `audio-button-response` trials are preloaded automatically, However, jsPsych does not automatically preload images used as buttons in `audio-button-response` trials, which means our image buttons in picture selection trials will not be pre-loaded.
+Fortunately jsPsych allows you to specify an additional list of images to be preloaded, which we will use to preload these button images.

-While we could manually code up a preload list, the most straightforward way to do this is to work through `interaction_trials` and figure out which images are going to be used in the experiment, then add those images to a `button_images_list` which we later preload.
+While we could manually code up a preload list, the most straightforward way to do this is to work through `interaction_trials` and figure out which images are going to be used as buttons in the experiment, then add those images to a `button_images_list` which we later preload.
 The information we want is actually quite deeply embedded in `interaction_trials` though:
-- each item in `interaction_trials` is a trial with a nested timeline
+- Each item in `interaction_trials` is a trial with a nested timeline.
-- of the sub-trials in those nested timelines, we only care about `audio-button-response` trials
+- Of the sub-trials in those nested timelines, we only care about `audio-button-response` trials.
-- for each of those trials, the information we need is in the `choices` parameter
+- For each of those trials, the information we need is in the `choices` parameter...
-- but `choices` is itself a list of several images, all of which we need to preload.
+- ...but `choices` is itself a list of several images, all of which we need to preload.

 We can deal with this with a nested for-loop.
 First we work through the full trial list, looking at each trial in turn:
 ```js